Baby Potatoes in Yogurt Sauce

 You Need:

 Wash the baby potatoes well.
-Boil them unpeeled for 10 minutes.
-Keep aside to cool to room temperature.
+Boil them unpeeled for ten minutes.
+Keep aside till they cool to room temperature.

-If you wish to peel the skin off, go ahead but when the peel is thin and smooth, I like to cook them with the peel on.
+If you wish to peel the skin off, go ahead – when the peel is thin and smooth, you might want to try cooking them with the peel on.

 Using the prongs of a fork, prick several holes through each baby potato.
 This is to allow the sauce to seep in.

-Whisk the yogurt well with a pinch of salt, roasted cumin powder and a pinch of red chilly powder.
+Whisk the yogurt well with a pinch of salt, roasted cumin powder and a pinch of red chili powder.

 Heat two teaspoons of mustard oil in a pan.
 Splutter the nigella seeds, then add grated ginger and crushed garlic.
 When garlic begins to turn colour, slide in baby potatoes.